SaloniVaghela-05/SportSync/README.md

 3. **ER Modeling**: a full ER diagram using specialization and aggregation to accurately capture relationship-dependent data.
 4. **Relational Mapping & Normalization** : every table's functional dependencies documented, verified against 1NF/2NF/3NF, then decomposed to **BCNF** where violations existed.
 5. **DDL Implementation**: The normalized design translated into PostgreSQL DDL with full constraint enforcement.
-6. **Application Layer**: A full-stack web app (SportSync) built on top of the schema, exposing operations, reports, and stored functions through a REST API.

 ---